Video Processing Workflows

 The template requires a worker to run the tasks.
 This section will walk you through the steps to write an external worker.

-If you want to run the workflow quickly, you can try to run them in Orkes Playground.
+If you want to run the workflow quickly, you can try to run them in Orkes Developer Edition.
 Since you haven’t set up the worker here, our Orkes workers will complete the task.
-Let’s see how to run this in the Playground.
+Let’s see how to run this in the Developer Edition.

 ---|